-What a wild two weeks it's been in the NHL.
+What a wild offseason it's been in the NHL.
 First, the league officially introduced its 32nd team, as the Seattle Kraken have their initial roster following the expansion draft.

 Then came the regular NHL entry draft, which had a few trades and interesting choices, but it was the free-agent frenzy that lived up to its name — and caused some shifts in Stanley Cup Futures odds.